apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 For more information, see [Using fragments with unions and interfaces](https://www.apollographql.com/docs/react/data/fragments/#using-fragments-with-unions-and-interfaces).

-### Resolving a union field
+### Resolving a union

-To fully resolve a query that includes a union field, Apollo Server needs to specify _which_ of the union's types the field is returning.
+To fully resolve a union, Apollo Server needs to specify _which_ of the union's types is being returned.
 To achieve this, you define a `__resolveType` function for the union in your resolver map.

 The `__resolveType` function uses a returned object's fields to determine its type.
 It then returns the name of that type as a string.